Spekes Mill Mouth Waterfall

 Attraction Type: Countryside - Waterfall

-Location: On the South West Coast Path, 1 mile south of Hartland Quay
+Location: On the South West Coast Path, one mile south of Hartland Quay

 Photo Credit: David Ross and Britain Express